 Cervical cancer is the fourth most prevalent malignancy among females.
 Squamous cell carcinoma (SCC) is the most common cervical cancer, which is caused by human papilloma virus (HPV) infection as the main primary etiology.
-However, cervical adenocarcinoma incidence is observed to be increasing, especially developing in countries, constituting approximately 25% of cases.2-3 Notably, cervical adenocarcinomas demonstrate a worse prognosis as compared with SCCs due to their tendency for early local invasion, lymph node metastasis, and resistance to conventional chemotherapy.
+However, cervical adenocarcinoma incidence is observed to be increasing, especially in developing countries, constituting approximately 25% of cases.
+Notably, cervical adenocarcinomas demonstrate a worse prognosis as compared with SCCs due to their tendency for early local invasion, lymph node metastasis, and resistance to conventional chemotherapy.

-new classification for cervical adenocarcinomas has been developed, dividing them into two distinct groups based on their association with HPV infection.
-HPV-associated endocervical adenocarcinoma (ENCA) is significantly noted at younger ages than HPVindependent.
-Histologically, all HPVassociated ENCAs were categorized into three groups based on the pattern of invasion using the SILVA system.
+A new classification for cervical adenocarcinomas has been developed, dividing them into two distinct groups based on their association with HPV infection.
+HPV-associated endocervical adenocarcinoma (ENCA) is significantly noted at younger ages than HPV-independent.
+Histologically, all HPV-associated ENCAs were categorized into three groups based on the pattern of invasion using the SILVA system.
 The SILVA classification can provide the probability of lymph node metastasis, recurrence rate, and overall survival based on tumor growth and invasion pattern.
-In contrast to HPVassociated ENCAs, all types of HPVindependent ENCAs have more aggressive behavior and a destructive pattern of invasion, leading to an increased risk of distant metastasis and an advanced clinical stage at disease onset.
+In contrast to HPV-associated ENCAs, all types of HPV-independent ENCAs have more aggressive behavior and a destructive pattern of invasion, leading to an increased risk of distant metastasis and an advanced clinical stage at disease onset.
 Therefore, the prognosis of this subtype indicates lower survival rates.
-The gastric subtype stands as the most common form of HPV-independent
+The gastric subtype stands as the most common form of HPVindependent ENCA and usually occurs between the ages of 50 and 55 on average, constituting 10-15% of HPV-independent cervical cancers.